probabl-ai/skore/CONTRIBUTING.rst

 You have to sign your commits before submitting a pull request.
 For a pull request to be accepted, all the commits inside of it must be signed.

-GitHub supports commit signing using **GPG**, **SSH**, or **S/MIME**.
+If you haven't set up commit signing yet, GitHub supports signing using **GPG**, **SSH**, or **S/MIME**.
 Signed commits are marked as "Verified" on GitHub, providing confidence in the origin of your changes.
-For setup instructions and more details, please refer to `GitHub’s guide on signing commits <https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits>`_.
+For setup instructions and more details, please refer to `GitHub's guide on signing commits <https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits>`_.

 Questions, bugs, and feature requests
 =====================================